IngridGdesigns/shopping-cart/README.md

 # Shopping Cart

-Project using firebase, JavaScript DOM, HTML and CSS to create a list of items to buy while shopping!
+Project using Firebase, JavaScript DOM, HTML and CSS to create a list of items to buy while shopping!

 ### Adding Firebase database